-SQL LATERAL JOIN Explained
+SQL LATERAL JOIN: Correlated Subqueries in FROM Explained

 LATERAL is a primitive, not a convenience.
 It belongs in the same architectural tier as window functions and recursive CTEs: the pieces you reach for when the normal join model stops describing the shape of the data.
-Think of it as the pipeline stage that turns a driving table into a row generator and lets a parameterized subquery run once per emitted tuple, with full visibility into the prior row's columns.
+Think of it as the pipeline stage that turns a driving table into a row generator and lets a parameterized subquery run once per emitted tuple, with full visibility into the prior stage.

 1:N